mcpython4-coding/Documentation/config.md

         Use t and the desired MAX_JUMP_HEIGHT to solve for v_0 (jump speed) in s = s_0 + v_0 * t + (a * t^2) / 2

-    variable PLAYER_HEIGHT - the height of the player, in blocks; WARNING: will be removed in the future
+    variable PLAYER_HEIGHT - the height of the player, in blocks; WARNING: will be removed in the future todo: remove

     variable _ADVANCED_FACES
+        todo: move to util.enums

     variable ADVANCED_FACES